emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 <img src="images/visualize.png" alt="visualize" width="200"/>
 <img src="images/visualize_options.png" alt="visualize_options" width="700"/>

-- *Help*: Displays helo about the tool used to generate the data.
+- *Help*: Displays help about the tool used to generate the data.

 <img src="images/help.png" alt="help" width="200"/>

 **Note:** If you select again in the file name, the summary disappears

 ### Edition
 Now we are going to rename all the fasta files we uploaded to Galaxy.
-To do this, we have to click in the pencil that appears close to each file name.
+To do this, we have to click in the pencil icon that appears next to each file name.
 This will display a new central window with the different edition options for each file:

 <img src="images/edit_name_fastq.png" alt="edit_name_fastq" width="200"/>
 <img src="images/edit_1.png" alt="edit_1" width="700"/>

 This screen allows you to perform different things.
 Starting from the right:
 - Set permissions: Allows you to manage the access and permissions of the selected file, for the different users registered.
-- Datatype: Allows you change the datatype of the existing dataset but not modify its contents.
+- Datatype: Allows you to change the datatype of the existing dataset, but not modify its contents.
 Use this if Galaxy has incorrectly guessed the type of your dataset.
-- Convert: Allows you to create a new dataset with the contents of this dataset converted to a new format.
+- Convert: Allows you to create a new dataset with the contents of this dataset, converted to a new format.
-- Change the attributes: Allows you to rename the file, add some additional information.
+- Change the attributes: Allows you to rename the file, and add some additional information.

 :warning: Select **Save** button to save the changes.